Electronic Filing Procedures

 b.
 The name of the attachment must include the case number followed by .wpd for a WordPerfect file or .doc for a Word file.
 (Example: 06-126.wpd or 06-126.doc).

-3. Exhibits for use at trial are to be filed on paper.
+3. Exhibits for use at trial are to submitted as specified in the parties' pretrial conference order.
 Counsel retains the original exhibits following trial.

 All briefs, affidavits and declarations must be filed as separate docket entries and not as attachments to motions.